mdsimon2/RPi-CamillaDSP/README.md

 #### ultralitemk5_analog.yml

-- Set the clock source to internal via Ultralite Mk5 front panel.
+- Set clock source to Internal via Ultralite Mk5 front panel.
 - This configuration uses analog 3 and 4 as inputs but you can add/change to other inputs as needed. - It is not possible to use different input and output sample rates.
 - Configurations provided for 48, 96 and 192 kHz sample rates.